top of page

 SIBO is not a life sentence.
 Recurrence doesn’t mean you’re broken, difficult, or doing something wrong.
 It means the system that allowed overgrowth hasn’t been fully restored yet.

-When the underlying drivers are addressed, treatment stops being a revolving door and digestion becomes more stable, resilient, and predictable.
+When the underlying drivers are addressed, treatment stops being a revolving door, and digestion becomes more stable, resilient, and predictable.

 If you’re ready to stop cycling through answers and start understanding what’s actually driving your symptoms, book your first visit with me today.

-Frequently Asked Questions (FAQS) about Natural Treatment of SIBO
+Frequently Asked Questions (FAQs) about Natural Treatment of SIBO

 Can SIBO be treated naturally?

 Yes.
-A natural treatment for SIBO focuses on correcting the root cause that allowed bacterial overgrowth to develop — such as impaired gut motility, nervous system dysregulation, inflammation, and digestive dysfunction.
+A natural treatment for SIBO focuses on correcting the root cause that allowed bacterial overgrowth to develop—such as impaired gut motility, nervous system dysregulation, inflammation, and digestive dysfunction.
 When these root causes are addressed, the results offer lasting relief and permanent SIBO recovery.

 Why does SIBO keep coming back after treatment?